ktanaka117/ScrollingFollowView/README.md

 github "ktanaka117/ScrollingFollowView"
 ```

+Run `carthage update` to build the framework and drag the built `ScrollingFollowView.framework` into your Xcode project.

 Click below link if you would like to know more about using Carthage: https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos

 ## How to Use